Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 If your points have already expired, you still may have recourse.
 Hilton allows folks to reinstate their points if it’s been less than 18 months since they expired.
 It comes at a price, though — you’ll pay 0.25 cents per point.

-Fortunately, it’s easy to to keep your points from expiring without having to resort to great lengths!
+Similar to other hotels’ points expiration policies, it’s easy to keep your points from expiring without having to resort to great lengths!
 Here’s what to do.

 Staying at a Hilton hotel will keep your Hilton points from expiring.
 You can use your points for an award stay, or book a paid stay to earn more Hilton points.